pixelfactoryio/git-get/README.md

 ### Directory structure

-git-get will parse the repository URL and will create the following directory structure using `$GIT_GET_PROJECTS_PATH` as root.
+git-get will parse the repository URL and will create the following directory structure using `$GIT_GET_PROJECTS_PATH` as root directory.

 ```bash
 .